-For 2014, we will be meeting on Friday, October 10 at 7:00am in Flagstaff, downtown at ‘The Place’ (21 S Milton Rd).
+We will be meeting on Friday, October 13, 2023 at 7:00am in Flagstaff, downtown at ‘The Place’ (21 S Milton Rd).
 We eat a big greasy breakfast, chat a bit and then we ride!
 The actual starting time for the first stage (and every stage) is open-ended.

 The 250-mile route has about 40-50% singletrack, some of which is pretty darn technical, and about 33k of climbing.
 The route is: Flagstaff-Sedona-Mingus Mountain-Williams-Flagstaff.
 Those that have never ridden in this area, you are in for a treat!

 Carrying a SPOT tracker is optional.
-You can add your own SPOT to the tracking map, or rent a spot from trackleaders.com at the following link: trackleaders.com/coconino-signup.
+You can add your own SPOT/InReach to the tracking map at the following link (email firstname.lastname@example.org to inquire about a rental device):

 For help uploading the track to your GPS see TopoFusion’s uploading tutorial.